Drekkg/bug-alert-frontend66/README.md

 15. A new user logs.
 16. As they are the owner of the issue and they are aware that the issue has been fixed they mark the issue as resolved.

 https://github.com/user-attachments/assets/8f188305-6393-45ee-b3f6-18e113691067

+Test 2: Add project, edit project and delete project

+1. A signdin user adds a new project.
+2. They click on edit project.
+3. They add some changes to the project and are taken back to the issues page.
+4. They click on delete and are greeted with a delete modal.
+5. After clicking confirm, the project is deleted.
+6. The user is returned to the Project list page.